HarmVanDerVegt/Othello/README.md

 # Othello
 Deployment script for Reversi application server.

-Please note that this is only testes on a Debian local environment and a Debian target.
+Please note that this is only tested on a Debian local environment and a Debian target.
 This script will not work on any non-Linux environment.

 # What does it do